daimajia/AndroidImageSlider/README.md

 ====

-##Adavanced usage
+##Advanced usage

 Please visit [Wiki](https://github.com/daimajia/AndroidImageSlider/wiki)

 ##About me

 A student in China mainland.
-I love Google, love Android, love everything that interesting.
+I love Google, love Android, love everything that is interesting.
 If you get any problems when using this library or you have an internship opportunity, please feel relax to [email me](mailto:daimajia@gmail.com). :-D